Introduction of Microcomputer System

-In 8085, we 16 address lines ranging from A0 to A15 that are used to address memory.
+In 8085, we 16 address lines ranging from A0 to A15 that are used to address the memory.
 The lower order address bus A0-A7 is used in the identification of the input and output devices.
 This microcomputer system has 8 data lines D0-D7 which are bidirectional and common to all the devices.

-It generates four control signals: Memory Read, Memory Write, I/O Read and I/O Write and they are connected to different peripheral devices.
+It generates four control signals: Memory Read, Memory Write, I/O Read, and I/O Write, and they are connected to different peripheral devices.
 The MPU communicates with only one peripheral at a time by enabling that peripheral through its control signal.

 The block diagram of a microcomputer system is shown below: